Regiment of Light Dragoons (United States): Raid in Massena

-American dragoons of the 1st Regiment and riflemen numbering together 50 men conducted a raid in Massena bringing back 8 prisoners to Sacket's harbor at the orders of American Colonel Pike on April 13, 1813.
-The 8 prisoners were accused of smuggling goods and items to British Canada and consorting with the British enemy.
+On April 13, 1813, Colonel Zebulon Pike ordered a force of 50 men, consisting of light dragoons and riflemen, to raid American smuggling operations at Massena, New York.
+The raiders successfully discovered the smugglers, bringing eight prisoners back to Sackets Harbor, New York.
+All eight men were accused of smuggling goods across the border with Canada and "consorting with the enemy".

 Second Battle of Sacket’s Harbor

-At the Second Battle of Sacket's Harbor May 29, 1813, Lieutenant Colonel Electus Backus rallied Dragoons of the regiment, Regular Army units, and Volunteers to counterattack a British breakthrough on the second American line of defense.
-The Dragoons, Regulars, and Volunteers fired behind trees inflicting considerable losses on the British.
-But the British swarmed the woods rooting out the concealed sheltered Americans with their bayonets.
-The Dragoons and the other American units fell back to their third line of defense sheltering themselves in blockhouses.
-The Dragoons, Regulars, and Volunteers fired from within the protection of the blockhouses.
-Before the British could overrun the third American line of defense, American general Jacob Brown arrived with 300 American militia making a feint towards the British ships.
-The British thinking that they were about to be overwhelmed by a larger force retreated.
-The British force was defeated, but Backus was mortally wounded.
-Backus died of his wounds on June 7.
+The regiment fought at the Second Battle of Sacket's Harbor on May 29, 1813.
+During the battle, Lieutenant Colonel Electus Backus rallied American forces, including the regiment's dragoons, to counterattack a British breakthrough on the second American defensive line.
+The troops Backus rallied fired at the British behind a treeline, inflicting several casualties on the attackers.
+However, the British conducted a bayonet charge which forced the Regiment of Light Dragoons to retreat to the third defensive line, which consisted of several blockhouses.

+Before the British could overrun the third defensive line, American General Jacob Brown arrived with 300 militia making a feint towards the British ships.
+In order to prevent themselves from being overwhelmed by Brown's troops, the attackers retreated back to their boats.
+Through managing to prevent Sacket's Harbor from being captured, the Americans had suffered heavy casualties; Backus was mortally wounded, and died of his injuries on June 7.

 Reconnaissance Patrol in Ogdensburg

-On October 13, 1813.
-Colonel Luckett's regiment of Dragoons entered Ogdensburg on reconnaissance for General Wilkinson.
-The British responded with shelling of Ogdensburg with their artillery.
-To avoid being spotted and engaged, Colonel Luckett and his dragoons withdrew out of Ogdensburg into the backcountry.
-The dragoons were then distributed in small parties along the river for the purpose of examining the country and preventing the British from obtaining information and supplies from that side of the river.
+On October 13, 1813, the regiment entered Ogdensburg, New York on reconnaissance for General James Wilkinson.
+The British responded by shelling of Ogdensburg with artillery.
+To avoid being spotted and engaged, the regiment withdrew from Ogdensburg into the backcountry.
+Its troops were then distributed in small parties along the river for the purpose of scouting the region and preventing British from obtaining information and supplies.

 Engagement at Red Mills

-On October 16, 1813.
-A Canadian operative Francis Cockburn commanding 200 Canadian partisans leads a raid across the border between America and Canada to engage a party of 13 American dragoons who were performing reconnaissance are stationed at a house at Red Mills.
-The American dragoons placed sentries around the house to keep watch.
-But the Canadian force surprised the sentries and surrounded the house.
-Some American dragoons escaped while the other dragoons sheltered in the house fire at the Canadians.
-The Canadians overpower the dragoons capturing a lieutenant and 7 other dragoons.
-2 other dragoons are killed and 1 wounded who was left for dead but later survived and recovered.
-The Canadians with their 8 dragoon prisoners and captured horses withdrew back across the border.
+On October 16, 1813, the British officer Francis Cockburn, commanding 200 troops, attacked a detachment of 13 American light dragoons performing reconnaissance duties out of a house in Red Mills.
+The Americans had placed sentries around the house, but the British surprised the sentries and surrounded the house.
+Two dragoons escaped the house and fled while the rest were killed or captured.
+Cockburn's troops captured a lieutenant and seven other dragoons.
+Two dragoons were killed and one was wounded; left for dead, he survived and eventually recovered.
+The British returned to Canda with their prisoners and captured horses.

+Colonel Jacint Laval, commander of the Light Dragoons at Bladensburg.

-Battle of Bladensburg
+Bladensburg and Baltimore

 At the Battle of Bladensburg on August 24, 1814, Lieutenant Colonel Jacint Laval led 140 men of the regiment.
 Laval's troops were placed in support of infantrymen who later broke and ran.
 Many of the dragoons joined the disorderly retreat.
 Laval led his remaining troops in an orderly retreat toward Georgetown.